zelongjiang123/Graphics-Final-Project/README.md

 Information about the class is available on the course web: https://graphics.cs.wisc.edu/Courses/559-sp23/

-The `for_students` sub-directory contains files for the students to read and modify.
+The `for_students` sub-directory contains all the files written by me (Zelong Jiang).

 The `libs` sub-directory contains libraries used by the workbook.
 These have separate open source licenses provided in the directories.